DaftMobile/ReduKt/redukt-data/README.md

 ### Data sources

 A data source is any object that provides a response to a request, most of the time in an asynchronous way.
 It has to implement `DataSource` interface.
-Example below shows how to implement it with Ktor:
+The example below shows how to implement it with Ktor:

 ```kotlin
 data class FetchBookDataSource(